Where did Bitcoin come from?

 In a forum post, Hal Finney responded to the question of Nakamoto’s identity with a quote from Batman: "How do you find someone who has spent a lifetime covering his tracks?
 For some, he was a guardian angel.
 For others, a ghost who never quite fit in."

 While we don't have the answers, we do have a lot of questions.
 And we're sure you do, too.
-If you have any questions about crypto that are keeping you up at night, message us on Twitter.
+If you have any questions about crypto that are keeping you up at night, get in touch with Luno on Twitter.

 Ready to step into the future?
 Sign up here to get R50 worth of free Bitcoin.